-PHOENIX – The thrill of seeing a movie in 3D is easy now days, with a slew of box office hits letting you don the special glasses to experience the special effects.
+PHOENIX??
+The thrill of seeing a movie in 3D is easy nowadays, with a slew of box office hits letting you don the special glasses to experience the special effects.

 And it doesn’t stop there.
 TV and gaming systems are now available to consumers to enjoy in the comfort of their own home.

 We’ve come a long way since the red and blue glass of the 1950s.
 But given that as much as 30 percent of the population feels sick after watching a 3D movie, should we be concerned that it might have a long term affect on our eyes?

 VSP Vision Care Optometrist, Dr. Tina Cooley-Staley, of Val Vista Vision Center answers all of our 3D-related questions.

 SF: Can watching 3D entertainment cause long term damage for children or adults?